 Pediatric intensivists who are board certified/eligible in pediatric critical care medicine provide 24-hour on-site, attending-level inpatient care.
-Critical Care at Nationwide Children’s Hospital is an active resident and fellow teaching and research program that provides pediatric critical care transport, PICU coverage, bedside dialysis, specialized monitoring and more.
+The Division of Critical Care Medicine at Nationwide Children’s Hospital is an active resident and fellow teaching and research program that provides pediatric critical care transport, PICU coverage, bedside dialysis, specialized monitoring and more.

-Critical Care has had an accredited fellowship program since July 2004.
+Critical Care Medicine has had an accredited fellowship program since July 2004.

-The Section of Critical Care Medicine is a leading presence in the field of critical care research.
-Three tenure-track faculty members (Drs.
-Mark Hall, W. Joshua Frazier, and Jennifer Muszynski) form a core of researchers focused on the immunobiology of critical illness.
-Learn more about our Critical Care Research.
+The Division of Critical Care Medicine is a leading presence in the field of critical care research.
+Two tenure-track faculty members (Drs.
+Mark Hall, and Jennifer Muszynski) form a core of researchers focused on the immunobiology of critical illness.
+Learn more about our Critical Care Medicine Research.

 Transfusions Dampen Kids' Immune Function

 Among pediatric patients who are critically injured, receiving a blood transfusion is associated with suppression of the immune system, an effect that might be exacerbated when the blood used is older, researchers found.

 Patients in the pediatric intensive care unit who received a transfusion had significantly lower production of the pro-inflammatory cytokine TNF-alpha on post-trauma days 1 to 2 compared with those who were not transfused (461 versus 1,024 pg/mL, P=0.002), according to Ryan Nofziger, MD, of Nationwide Children's Hospital in Columbus, Ohio.
 Read the full article»

 July 2015 – June 2016

 Total Patient Days*: 11,378

 Inpatient Discharges: 2,984